-Belvidere is a fantastic beach not too far away from Perth, which has great fishing, plenty of beach to 4WD on and a camp site a couple of kilometres inland.
+If you are looking for a cracker camp site not too far away from Perth, Belvidere campground is certainly worth a visit.
+It’s has fantastic beach nearby with great fishing, plenty of room to drive your 4WD on and not far away is a designated camp site a couple of kilometres inland.

 Where is Belvidere